Search the forum,

 Hi all,

 Have been here in the past for a previous job some years back, but back again to get some great advice on my next job.
 I'm renovating my bathroom.
-Existing wet areas around shower and bath appear to just be plasterboard (!!) so I am looking to cut out the existing plasterboard for the areas I expect to be wet, prepare studwork properly, then install cement boards in their place ready for tile.
+Existing wet areas around shower and bath appear to just be plasterboard (!!) so I am looking to cut out the existing plasterboard for the areas I expect to be wet, prepare studwork properly, then install cement boards in their place ready for tiling.
 I'll be looking to keep some of the plasterboard however as I don't want to replace all of the walls, so I will need to transition between cement board and plasterboard.

 Here's a picture of the existing situation showing the part of the wall to be replace by cement board, and the part to be retained as plasterboard: